WVAviator/capti/docs/src/matchers.md

 These matchers provide the base functionality for matching the most common assertions you will make.

 - [`$exists`](./matchers/exists.md) - matches anything except null or missing values.
 - [`$absent`](./matchers/absent.md) - matches null or missing values only.
-Great for asserting that a field like "password" should nto be included in your response.
+Great for asserting that a field like "password" should not be included in your response.
 - [`$regex`](./matchers/regex.md) - compares the response value to a provided regular expression argument and matches any occurrences of that expression.

 ### Array Matchers